Fridge003/Cuda-Learn-By-Practice/README.md

 Step 5: In `gemm/configs.h`, register the new kernel through appending "kernel_x" to the list `registered_kernel`.

-Now you can trigger the kernel through either way described above.
+Now you can trigger the kernel through the methods described above.

+For other tasks, the method of adding kernel is similar since the folder structure is the same.

 ## Benchmark

 ### GEMM